Complete Guide to Halloween in Orlando

 LEGOLAND Florida, Winter Haven

-Meet exclusive LEGO Halloween characters like Zombie Pirate, Spider Lady, and Plant Monster, enjoy lively shows such as the V.I.M.
-Dance Party, and end the night with the award-winning Monster Skytacular Drone Show featuring 500 drones and fireworks.
-Kids can build LEGO pumpkins, join giant sculpture builds, and ride Halloween-themed attractions like the Disco-Dragon Coaster.
+There’s live entertainment too, including the V.I.M.
+Dance Party, plus the award-winning Monster Skytacular Drone Show featuring 500 drones and fireworks.
+Kids can also build LEGO pumpkins,try out for the Zombie Cheer Crew, and ride Halloween-themed attractions like the Monster Party Carousel.
 And costumes are most welcome to add to the festivities.

 BEST FOR ALLERGY-FRIENDLY TRICK-OR-TREATING